JuliaML/MLDataPattern.jl/docs/introduction/design.rst

-recognize this as a quite unique opportunity in modern scientific computing and want to make sure that working with custom types is not penalized when using basic functionality such as data-partitioning.
+recognize this as a quite unique opportunity in modern scientific computing and want to make sure that working with custom types is not penalized when using basic functionality such as data partitioning.
 Thus we made it a key design priority to make as little assumptions as possible about the data at hand.
-For example, we do not require custom data-source-types to share a common super-type.
+For instance, we do not require custom data-source-types to share a common super-type.

 # Type Stable